Path Repair Techniques

 Path Definition – any obstructing materials are removed from the path and placed at the sides to make the edges unattractive to walk on and direct people along the right track.
 This work has been undertaken on the summit of Helvellyn and the rocky arête leading to the summit in recent years.

 Drainage – effective and well-placed drainage can save paths from water damage.
-Drains are built into paths and once they are there, volunteers lead on “drain runs”, where shovels and brushes are taken up the fells to clear the drains and ensure they remain effective.
+Drains are built into paths and once they are there, volunteers undertake path maintenance, where shovels and brushes are taken up the fells to clear the drains and ensure they remain effective.
 Drains have recently been built on the path to Harter Fell from Jubilee Bridge in Eskdale.

 Pigeon-Holing – (as pictured) a line of circular bare patches can occur on grassy slopes when large numbers of walkers follow the same line up a hill.
 If ignored, these ‘pigeon holes’ become larger and join together to form a gully.
 The holes can be easily repaired using seed and turf and cloche netting (a willow frame covered with chicken wire) is used to protect the area while it regenerates.
 This has recently been done on the path to Whiteless Pike from Buttermere.